 DFSV conducts a Product Surveillance Program which aims to verify the effectiveness of industry’s food safety controls and to inform guidance on the implementation and maintenance of best practice.

 The current program is examining microbiological risk management by manufacturers, specifically focusing upon L. monocytogenes in cheese products and supports the Victorian Foodborne Illness Reduction Strategy 2019-2022, which aims to reduce the incidence of foodborne illness caused by Salmonella, Campylobacter and L. monocytogenes.

 The survey investigates how well and how widely Listeria controls are understood, implemented and verified.
 Observations and samples are gathered during onsite visits and insights obtained will be used to identify any required guidance, training and support for manufacturers to ensure effective Listeria management practices in their business.

 Reports from previous surveillance activities are listed below:

-The national AMRA Survey is funded by the Department of Agriculture.
-The survey monitors raw milk for the potential presence of agricultural, veterinary and environmental chemical residues.
+The national AMRA Survey is funded by the Department of Agriculture, Water and the Environment.
+The survey monitors raw milk for potential agricultural, veterinary and environmental chemical residues.

 The survey is integral to verifying the effectiveness of dairy industry systems to control residues in the milk supply.
 As well as providing assurance to the domestic market, the results from the survey play a critical role in maintaining international market access.

-Annual reports are available on the Australian Government Department of Agriculture website.
+Annual reports are available on the Australian Government Department of Agriculture, Water and Environment website.